cocos/cocos-docs/en/publish/publish-native.md

 ### Build Scripts Only

-When you build the project, if you only modified some scripts, checking this option will only rebuild the scripts, which can greatly reduce the build time.
+When you build a project, if you only modified some scripts, checking this option will only rebuild the scripts, which can greatly reduce the build time.

 ## Select source